 Our investment in Community and Co-operative initiatives amounted to around £313,000 in 2016/17, compared with £300,000 last year.
 This amounts to 6.1% of our trading profit (2015/16 – 5.2%).
 An indication of the breadth of community initiatives supported is provided in the Directors’ Report on pages 14 and 15.
 This year £24,000 (2015/16 – £11,000) was invested in co-operative initiatives.

-Childline, our new charity partner was launched in September 2016.
+Childline, our last charity partner was launched in September 2016.
 Childline, which is part of the NSPCC, has been providing confidential support to young people for 30 years.
 To date £136,000 has been raised by Scotmid colleagues, customers and members.
 The purpose of the partnership is to raise funds which will support 75,000 extra contacts with Childline’s volunteer counsellors.
 In August 2016 a very successful partnership with Alzheimer Scotland and Alzheimer’s Society concluded.
 A total of £375,000 was raised (£243,000 within this financial year) which is a record amount for our charity of the year.

 Scotmid’s aim to reduce net greenhouse gas emissions by 20% by 2020 (using 2008 levels as a base) has been achieved well ahead of schedule, however the business has continued to invest in energy saving initiatives including the continued roll out of LED lighting, building management systems and specialised software to optimise heating and air conditioning energy use.
 Our new target is to reduce our gross emissions by 30% by 2020 using the same base.